 Consumer attitudes are changing.
 Environmental initiatives are no longer considered an ‘added bonus’, they’re now expected as standard by a growing audience that is increasingly clued up on sustainability.
 A recent study shows that 45% of Gen Z shoppers have stopped purchasing from certain brands because of sustainability concerns.

 At the top of the sustainability wish-list for consumers is packaging.
 64% want brands to do more to reduce the materials they use, and to ensure the materials that are used are as sustainable as possible.
-And, 70% are willing to pay more for sustainable packaging.
-Forward-thinking brands are responding to this demand, but as environmentally-conscious packaging becomes more popular, there are a growing number of myths about sustainable packaging.
+And, 70% are willing to pay more for environmentally friendly packaging.
+Forward-thinking brands are responding to this demand, but as sustainable packaging becomes more popular, there are a growing number of myths around it.
 So let’s clear a few things up.

 Sustainable packaging is often more cost-efficient than it first appears.
 Traditional packaging materials, such as plastic, are usually cheaper because compared to sustainable packaging materials, they’re more common and have been around longer.
 This means high demand over many years has driven down costs.
 But we have to look beyond simple off-the-shelf prices.